 About 30% of snorers suffer from obstructive sleep apnea.
 In sleep apnea, your airway doesn’t just narrow at night, it closes completely, cutting off your air supply.
 If your partner ever notices that your snoring ends in a choking, gurgling, or gasping noise, or if your snoring is accompanied by daytime sleepiness, mood disorders, loss of focus, difficulty losing weight, or waking unrested, you should be evaluated for sleep apnea.
 You should also investigate sleep apnea if you’ve been diagnosed with high blood pressure, coronary artery disease, or diabetes.

-The most effective snoring treatment is an oral appliance fitted by a dentist.
-You will put this appliance, similar to a sports mouthguard, in at night before you sleep, and it will hold your jaw in the proper position to keep your airway more open at night.
+The most effective snoring treatment will depend on the patient.
+Following evaluation for sleep apnea with the help of a health professional, you may prefer either CPAP or oral appliance therapy.
+Oral appliance therapy works similarly to a sports mouthguard, used at night while you sleep.
+It will hold your jaw in the proper position to keep your airway more open at night.
 It can reduce or eliminate your snoring.